17 Best Things to Do in Surakarta (Solo), The Lost Sunanate of Java

 Did you know you can go to Abu Dhabi without actually going to Abu Dhabi?

-That’s right: the symbol of Abu Dhabi, Sheikh Zayed Grand Mosque, that cost more than half a billion dollars to build, has a copy in Surakarta (that cost ‘only’ 20 million)!
+That’s right: the symbol of Abu Dhabi, Sheikh Zayed Grand Mosque, which cost more than half a billion dollars to build, has a copy in Surakarta (which cost ‘only’ 20 million)!

 It is so bizarre to see such a marvelous mosque in this relatively small and not excessively rich city, but there it is!